The Categories of Lubin-Tate and Drinfeld Bundles: Introduction

 \subsection{Acknowledgements}

-I would like to thank Jan Kohlhaase, Konstantin Ardakov and Alex Horawa for their comments / interest in this work.
-This research was supported by an LMS Early Career Research Fellowship at the University of Cambridge and the departmental grant \textit{Progetto Sviluppo Dipartimentale} - UNIPD PSDIP23O88 at the University of Padua.
+I would like to thank Jan Kohlhaase, Nicolas Dupr\'{e}, Tom Adams, Konstantin Ardakov and Alex Horawa for their comments / interest in this work.
+In particular I am very grateful to Jan Kohlhaase for the invitation to Essen to discuss this work, and his suggestions for how one might prove Theorem A avoiding the use of $\sD$-modules, which greatly simplified the proof of the main result.
+I would also like to thank the two anonymous referees for their comments which all improved the paper.
+This research was supported by an LMS Early Career Research Fellowship at the University of Cambridge and the departmental grant \textit{Progetto Sviluppo Dipartimentale} - UNIPD PSDIP23O88 at the University of Padova.